ryantd42/NY-Legislative-Git/2023/A1686A-2023/bill.md

   ___________

- Introduced  by  M.  of A. HUNTER, SIMON -- read once and referred to the Committee on Housing
+ Introduced  by  M.  of A. HUNTER, SIMON -- read once and referred to the Committee on Housing -- committee discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the private housing finance law, in relation to requir- ing the division of housing and community renewal to provide an annual report on the New York access to home programs

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 The private housing finance law is amended by adding a new section 1203 to read as follows:
   § 1203.
 REPORT.
 1. THE DIVISION OF HOUSING AND COMMUNITY RENEWAL SHALL ISSUE AN ANNUAL REPORT ON THE ACCESS TO HOME PROGRAMS REGARDING  CERTAIN DATA  AND  PROGRAM  PROGRESS  FOR  THE  PREVIOUS YEAR.
 SUCH REPORT SHALL INCLUDE, BUT NOT BE LIMITED TO:
   (A) THE NUMBER OF CONTRACTS THE CORPORATION ENTERED INTO WITH ELIGIBLE APPLICANTS AND THE AMOUNT  OF  FUNDING  BOTH  AWARDED  AND  EXPENDED  BY SUCCESSFUL APPLICANTS;
   (B) THE NUMBER OF PROJECTS EACH ELIGIBLE RECIPIENT COMPLETED;
   (C)  THE  TYPES  OF  PROJECTS  COMPLETED  BY  EACH ELIGIBLE RECIPIENT, INCLUDING THE AVERAGE COST OF EACH TYPE OF PROJECT;
   (D) THE GEOGRAPHIC DIVERSITY OF THE BENEFICIARIES  OF  EACH  COMPLETED PROJECT;
   (E) THE DEMOGRAPHIC INFORMATION OF THE BENEFICIARIES OF EACH COMPLETED PROJECT, INCLUDING DIFFERENTIATING BETWEEN RENTERS AND HOMEOWNERS;
-  (F) THE UNMET DEMAND FOR ACCESS TO HOME PROGRAMS WHO APPLIED FOR FUND- ING THROUGH AN ACCESS TO HOME PROGRAM;
+  (F) THE UNMET DEMAND FOR ACCESS TO HOME PROGRAMS WHO APPLIED FOR FUND- ING THROUGH AN ACCESS TO HOME PROGRAMS;
   (G)  HOW  MANY  PERSONS  WITH  ELIGIBLE PROPERTIES WERE DENIED AND THE DEMOGRAPHIC INFORMATION REGARDING SUCH DENIED INDIVIDUALS; AND (H) THE AVERAGE TIMELINE FOR COMPLETION OF EACH PROJECT.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05162-02-3
+ A. 1686--A  2

   2. SUCH REPORT REQUIRED PURSUANT TO SUBDIVISION ONE  OF  THIS  SECTION SHALL  BE  POSTED AND MADE PUBLICLY AVAILABLE ON THE DIVISION OF HOUSING AND COMMUNITY RENEWAL'S WEBSITE IN A CLEAR AND CONSPICUOUS MANNER.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05162-01-3
- A. 1686  2

   §  2.
 Section  1200  of  the private housing finance law, as added by chapter 159 of the laws of 2006, is amended to read as follows:
   § 1200.
 Statement of legislative findings and purpose.
 The legislature hereby finds and declares that there exists in New York state a  serious need for financial and technical resources to assist renters and proper- ty  owners to make dwelling units accessible for low and moderate income persons with disabilities.
 Providing assistance with the cost of  adapt- ing  homes  will enable many New Yorkers with disabilities to safely and comfortably continue to, or return to, live in their residences  instead of  residing  in  an  institutional setting.
-THE  DIVISION  OF  HOUSING  AND COMMUNITY  RENEWAL  SHALL  UNDERTAKE  AN  ONGOING  EFFORT TO PROMOTE THE AVAILABILITY OF THE ACCESS TO HOME PROGRAM TO  ALL  ELIGIBLE  APPLICANTS AND  PERSONS  WITH ELIGIBLE PROPERTIES, AS THOSE TERMS ARE DEFINED UNDER THIS ARTICLE, BOTH TO ENCOURAGE PARTICIPATION IN THE PROGRAM  AND  GAUGE UNMET NEED.
+THE DIVISION OF HOUSING AND COMMUNITY RENEWAL SHALL UNDERTAKE  AN  ONGOING  EFFORT  TO  PROMOTE  THE AVAILABILITY  OF  THE ACCESS TO HOME PROGRAMS TO ALL ELIGIBLE APPLICANTS AND PERSONS WITH ELIGIBLE PROPERTIES, AS THOSE TERMS ARE  DEFINED  UNDER THIS  ARTICLE,  BOTH TO ENCOURAGE PARTICIPATION IN THE PROGRAM AND GAUGE UNMET NEED.
+SUCH ACTIONS SHALL INCLUDE WORKING  WITH  ANY  OTHER  STATE AGENCIES  THAT  PROVIDE SERVICES TO PERSONS WITH DISABILITIES TO PROMOTE THE ACCESS TO HOME PROGRAMS.
+SUCH ACTIONS SHALL ALSO INCLUDE BUT ARE NOT LIMITED TO PROVIDING CONTACT AND APPLICATION INFORMATION ON THE  WEBSITE FOR  THE  DIVISION  OF HOUSING AND COMMUNITY RENEWAL FOR ELIGIBLE APPLI- CANTS AND PERSONS WITH ELIGIBLE PROPERTIES WHICH SHALL BE UPDATED  ANNU- ALLY.
   § 3.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.